WDI-SEA/js-control-flow-challenges/README.md

 ## Submitting your work

-Each solution should be in its own file in your repl.it project.
-Slack the project URL directly to both instructors.
+You may make one repl.it per challenge or simply put all of them into one file and separate them with commented lines.
+Slack the URL(s) directly to both instructors.

 ---